JimmyGnosis/TileFix/README.md

 # TileFix

 A small graphics mod for Duke Nukem 3D, aiming to beautify and enhance the game.
-The project has entailed cleaning up dirty coloring/stray pixels, extending screen tiles horizontally for widescreen compatibility, extending some screen tiles vertically to provide extra cover for screenbob, creating missing animation frames for back rotations, etc.
+The project has entailed cleaning up dirty coloring/stray pixels, extending screen tiles horizontally for widescreen compatibility, extending some screen tiles vertically to provide extra cover for screenbob, creating missing animation frames for back rotations, etc. A bonus feature is the restoration of an unused item, AMMOLOTS (tile #48), which had no art but complete programming.
+I do not believe this item has been placed anywhere in the game, and it is unlikely any usermaps have used it either.
+The item will give the player 48 pistol ammo.